tmcgilchrist/ghuntley/content/blog/a-bored-consultant-on-the-bench.md

 ---
-title: A bored consultant on the bench
+title: a bored consultant on the bench
 date: 2018-12-19 10:36:00
 tags:
 ---